mittelmark/Rpkg/README.md

-This approach, embedding the documentation in the R file and then extracting it into the man-folder is very similar to that of the documentation tool [roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html), but here you do not need the roxygen2 package with all the depencies, just this simple extraction script `bin/rman.R`.
+This approach, embedding the documentation in the R file and then extracting it into the man-folder is very similar to that of the documentation tool [roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html), but here you do not need the roxygen2 package with all the dependencies, just this simple extraction script `bin/rman.R`.
 There is as well a Makefile file which provides the necessary commands to build and install the package and which does as well a check if the R file is newer than the Rd file and only then does the required update.
 If you use make you